 - For molecular analysis (whole exome/genome/mRNA sequencing) or biochemical analysis (WB or proteomics), soak 1-2 tissue blocks in RNAlaterTM and freeze them at -80°C. - 3.
 Tissue cutting - 1) Transfer tissue to a 1.5 mL EP tube and further cut into pieces with surgical scissors. - 2) Transfer pieces to a 15 mL centrifuge tube. - 4.
-Tissue digestion - Add 6 mL of Tissue Dissociation Solution, seal the tube with parafilm, and place in 37°C bath to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) The digestion time should be controlled within 40 min, and the digestion can be stopped when observing 10-100 cell cluster around 100 μm in diameter under the microscope (as shown in the figure below).
+Tissue digestion - Add 6 mL of Tissue Dissociation Solution, seal the tube with parafilm, and place in 37°C bath to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) The digestion time should be controlled within 60 min, and the digestion can be stopped when observing 10-100 cell cluster around 100 μm in diameter under the microscope.